Long-term care insurance: Benefits

-In the United States, Medicaid will provide long-term care services for the poor or those who spend-down assets because of care and exhaust their assets.
+In the United States, as of 2017 Medicaid provided long-term care services for the poor or those who spend-down or and exhaust their assets.
 In most states, you must spend down to $2000.
 If there is a living spouse/partner they may keep an additional amount.

 A welfare program, Medicaid does provide medically necessary services for people with limited resources who "need nursing home care but can stay at home with special community care services."